jlucaspains/sharp-cooking-pages/_pages/documentation.md

 ### Restoring a backup
 > Caution: if successful, the restore will replace all existing recipes with the ones in the backup file.

-In case you made any mistake or something is wrong with your recipes, you can use the Restore feature in Settings page to restore your last backup.
-A valid backup is a zip file created by Sharp Cooking app.
+In case you made any mistake or something is wrong with your recipes, you can use the Restore feature in the Settings page to restore your last backup.
+A valid backup is a zip file created by the Sharp Cooking app.
 When you choose this option, it will ask you to choose which file provider and file to use.
 That's it.
 That's it.
 Your full recipe book will be restored.

 ### Choosing between decimal or fractions
 Some people like decimals like 1.5 and other people prefer fractions like 1 and 1/2.
 Regardless of preference, Sharp Cooking can show your recipe ingredient quantities just right.
-Just tap this feature in Settings page to toggle between the two modes.
+Just tap this feature in the Settings page to toggle between the two modes.

 ### Setting the default time between steps
 Each step in the cooking process takes some time, from gathering ingredients, to prep and actual time in an oven, flame, fridge...
 You get the idea.
-The primary difference between Sharp Cooking and other apps is its timeline based display.
+The primary difference between Sharp Cooking and other apps is its timeline-based display.
 To that end, Sharp Cooking assign 5 minutes by default between steps where time information (e.g. "bake for 30 min") is not given.
 You can adjust this time in the Settings page.
 Note that any value provided is treated as minutes.

 ### Importing recipes from the internet
 In version 1.1 we introduced an option where you can import recipes from supported websites.
-As of now, you can import from [allrecipes.com](https://www.allrecipes.com/), [foodnetwork.com](https://www.foodnetwork.com/), [tudogostoso.com.br](https://www.tudogostoso.com.br/), [panelinha.com.br](https://www.panelinha.com.br/), and [receitasnestle.com.br](https://www.receitasnestle.com.br/).
+As of now, you can import from [allrecipes.com](https://www.allrecipes.com/), [foodnetwork.com](https://www.foodnetwork.com/), [foolproofliving.com](https://foolproofliving.com/), [tudogostoso.com.br](https://www.tudogostoso.com.br/), [panelinha.com.br](https://www.panelinha.com.br/), and [receitasnestle.com.br](https://www.receitasnestle.com.br/).
 Don't see your favorite website on this list?
 Email [Our Support Team](mailto:lpains.wp@gmail.com) to request support for it.

 The feature is very simple, you provide the URL of a recipe from any of the support websites and sharp-cooking will do the rest.
 It is smart enough to break down the ingredients and steps for you so all you have to do is save.